pynbody/topsy/README.md

 topsy -c halo-1 -p s --rgb my_simulation
 ```

 Even better, if you have an HDR display (e.g. recent Macbook Pros), you can use the `--hdr` flag to render in HDR mode.
-When surface brightnesses exceed the apparent 'maximum', in HDR mode these will continue to
+Note in HDR mode that the magnitude range specified applies to the SDR range, i.e. HDR brightnesses extend beyond the specified maximum surface brightness limit.
+The exact brightest magntiude that can be displayed will depend on your display hardware.

 Controls in the main window